pagkly/Zed/Investopedia3/Moving Average (MA) Definition.md

 ## Understanding Moving Average (MA)

 Moving average is a simple, technical analysis tool.
 Moving averages are usually calculated to identify the trend direction of a stock or to determine its support and resistance levels.
-It is a trend-following_—_or [lagging](https://www.investopedia.com/terms/l/laggingindicator.asp)_—_indicator because it is based on past prices.
+It is a trend-following_—_or [[lagging]](https://www.investopedia.com/terms/l/laggingindicator.asp)_—_indicator because it is based on past prices.

 The longer the time period for the moving average, the greater the lag.
 So, a 200-day moving average will have a much greater degree of lag than a 20-day MA because it contains prices for the past 200 days.
-The 50-day and 200-day moving average figures for stocks are widely followed by investors and traders and are considered to be important [trading signals](https://www.investopedia.com/terms/t/trade-signal.asp).
+The 50-day and 200-day moving average figures for stocks are widely followed by investors and traders and are considered to be important [[trading signals]](https://www.investopedia.com/terms/t/trade-signal.asp).

 Moving averages are a totally customizable indicator, which means that an investor can freely choose whatever time frame they want when calculating an average.
 The most common time periods used in moving averages are 15, 20, 30, 50, 100, and 200 days.
 The shorter the time span used to create the average, the more sensitive it will be to price changes.
 The longer the time span, the less sensitive the average will be.